 Does Medicare Pay For Stair Lifts?

-But, that doesn’t mean that you can’t find funding for it elsewhere.
+Since Medicare won’t cover stairlifts, you might be able to find funding for stairlift installation elsewhere.
 Below are some programs that you can look into which may be able to help you with the cost of the stair lift.